History

 The band has grown and developed over the years through the contributions of many, especially it's directors.

-After Halliday’s tenure, Norman Hunt served briefly as the director until 1945, when Ralph Laycock took over as director of bands for the Y, with Richard Ballou as his assistant.
+In 1943 J.R.
+Halliday took over as the third director, with Norman Hunt as his assistant.
+While he was director, the band once again toured the West.
+After Halliday’s brief, one-year tenure, Norman Hunt served as the director until 1945, when Ralph Laycock took over as director of bands, with Richard Ballou as his assistant.
 During Laycock’s 13 year tenure the band played at many events, including the Music Educators National Convention in 1958, and the College Band Directors National Association convention in 1964.

-In 1965 the Harris Fine Arts Center was completed and the band settled into its new home.
-The next year, Richard Ballou assumed his reign as the director of the Cougar Marching Band until 1970.
-He was followed by Grant Elkington, 1970-1973, Bruce Bastian, 1973-1977, Dan Bachelder, 1977-1984, David Blackinton, 1980-1985, Donald Peterson, 1986-2006, and Fred McInnis, 2007-present.
+In 1965 the Harris Fine Arts Center was completed and the band program settled into its home for the next 43 years.
+In 1966, Richard Ballou assumed his position as the director, and founded the Cougar Marching Band as we know it today.
+He was followed as director by the band's very first drum major, Grant Elkington, who served as band director from 1970-1973.

 The Band Today